Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: QSBS quantile regression model

 \subsection{Residual Analysis}

-Residuals are an important tool to assess goodness of fit and departures from the assumptions of the postulated model.
+Residuals are important tools to assess goodness-of-fit and departures from the assumptions of the postulated model.
 In particular, the generalized Cox-Snell (GCS) and randomized quantile (RQ) residuals are widely used for these purposes; see \cite{lee2003}, \cite{dasilva2020} and \cite{ssls:21}.
 The GCS and RQ residuals are respectively given by

 and